gitlabhq/omnibus-gitlab/doc/development/gitlab-ctl-commands.md

 ## add_command(string, string, int, ruby_block)

-This method will add a new command to your ctl without a category.
+This method will add a new command to your `gitlab-ctl` without a category.
 It will be displayed above all categories when the help command is called.

 Input arguments are the same as `add_command_under_category` except 2 doesn't exist.